maradotwebp/obsidian-avatar/README.md

 ```
 ````

-In live preview mode,

-- click on the image to change it (then either select one from your vault, or paste in a URL to a picture online)
-- click on the description to edit it (Don't forget to click the button to save your changes!)
+**In live preview mode**, click on the image to change it *(then either select one from your vault, or paste in a URL to a picture online)*, or edit the description by clicking on it *(Don't forget to click the button to save your changes!)*

 ![Edit Mode](./docs/avatar_edit.PNG)